 Scroll down for what we think you should know about travel and tourism in 2018 and beyond.
 And for more in-depth reading, here's our key content on travel and tourism trends:

 Experiential travel is a form of tourism in which people focus on experiencing a country, city or particular place by connecting to its history, people and culture.
-And it's a key tourism trend for 2018.
+This was key in 2017, 2018, 2019 and even now, in 2020.